rajannpatel/ubuntupbx/README.md

 > <img align="right" alt="Warning Sign" width="50" src="./images/icons8-warning-100.png" />
 > The following steps are destructive, and will remove everything created by following the above steps, in Google Cloud.

-The following steps remove the "pbx" VM, its static IP address, and its firewall rules.
+The following steps remove the "ubuntupbx" VM, its static IP address, and its firewall rules.

 1. List all VMs in this project: